 Control End Internet connection Radio End

 The global reach of the Internet has changed our lives.
 It has definitely impacted the hobby of Amateur Radio.
 Remote radio operating is possible nowadays because of computers and their derivatives being connected together via the Internet.
-The system I use here is called 'Remoterig' (RR).
+As mentioned, the system used here is called 'Remoterig' (RR).
 This Swedish company uses a Remoterig 'black box' as the 'dedicated computer/modem.'
 One at the Control end and the other at the Radio end.
 Various configurations are able to be employed so that you can operate remotely. ie. there are a variety of ways of going about it.

 This image shows the Remoterig 'Control and Radio black boxes.'
 Information about the Remoterig system can be found at Remoterig.com

 With most modern radios, within the menu settings, you can find the 'Time Out Timer' or 'TOT'.
 For remote operating, I understand that this should be set to 3 minutes.
 This is a safety feature for remote operating (eg. in the event of losing Internet connection) whereby the transmitter having been turned on for 3 minutes will automatically switch off - from transmit to receive.

 The following images give you some idea of this remote radio setup.

 Remote operating from the home Qth.
 (Control End)

 The Radio End

-150 klms away - fairly remote so solar power is used.
+150 klms away from the home Qth - fairly remote, so solar power is used.

 The wireless Internet antenna The SMS switch external antenna

 (You could probably use a single antenna with a 'splitter.')

 The old blue SMS switch is shown to the left of the radio, an Icom IC-7600.

 The Remoterig and wi-fi Internet modem can be seen in the foreground.